Rahul2398/Amazon-Sales-Data-Analysis/README.md

 # Amazon-Sales-Data-Analysis
 ## OBJECTIVE:
-Objective of this project is to understand sales trend of products.
+Objective of this project is to understand sales trend of Items.
 ## PROBLEM STATEMENT:
-Sales management has gained importance to meet increasing competition and the need for improved methods of distribution to reduce cost and to increase profits.
+Sales Management has gained importance to meet increasing competition and the need for improved methods of distribution to reduce cost and to increase profits.
 Sales management today is the most important function in a commercial and business enterprise.